 In a market as dynamic as sales enablement, independent research and analysis is important as companies formulate their long-term strategy.
 Independent firms can also be helpful when selecting and evaluating sales enablement tools.
 In addition to reports and consultations available exclusively to their clients, many analysts share insights publicly via LinkedIn, Twitter, and their blog.

-In nearly every function of a modern business, teams are using data to improve both their effectiveness and their efficiency.
-Except Sales, where reps and managers are too busy “closing business” and process improvement generally relies on intuition and anecdote.
-This is the genesis of the modern Sales Enablement function; A team dedicated to improving the effectiveness and efficiency of sales through data science and by applying all available resources, including content, training, tools and process (playbooks).
+In nearly every function of modern business, teams are using data to improve both effectiveness and efficiency — except in Sales, where reps and managers are too busy closing business, and process improvement generally relies on intuition and anecdote.
+This is where modern sales enablement can help by improving the effectiveness and efficiency of sales through data science and by applying all available resources, including content, training, tools, and process (playbooks).

 The Definitive Guide to Sales Enablement provides a comprehensive picture of what is needed to successfully understand, evaluate, design, launch, and operate a sales enablement function by providing information on these topics:

 - Calculating the ROI of Sales Enablement